Writing for Young Children

 - specific issues affecting young children

 The table below provides the cluster topics for upcoming issues of Young Children, along with the due dates for submitting articles to be considered for each cluster.
-The N/A designations indicate that we are not accepting submissions for those clusters.

 Please note: We are no longer asking authors to submit proposals for cluster articles.
 Authors should submit complete articles (along with figures and photos, if possible).

 When submitting an article to Young Children, please adhere to the following formatting and submission guidelines.